 - the sympathetic nervous system (i.e., SNS or fight-or-flight).

-Someone is in a parasympathetic state when they are rested, relaxed, and their bodies feel it is safe.
-Someone is in a sympathetic state when their bodies perceive danger in stress.
+Someone is in a parasympathetic state when they are rested, relaxed, and their bodies feel safe.
+Someone is in a sympathetic state when their body perceives danger in stress.
 But unfortunately, our bodies today are stuck in perpetual states of fight-or-flight.